Skip to content

 Tiled Map Integration

-NPCs can be placed in Tiled maps using object layers:
+NPCs are placed in Tiled maps using object layers:

 1. Create an "NPCs" object layer